The David Ross Education Trust

 Effective Maths and Big Maths

-At Greenfields, we believe in a Mastery approach to the teaching of Maths: a deep, long-term, secure and adaptable understanding of the subject.
+At Greenfields, we use a Mastery approach to the teaching of Maths: a deep, long-term, secure and adaptable understanding of the subject.

 To achieve this, we have reduced the amount of mathematical topics taught discretely, in favour of taking longer over each topic and making explicit links with other mathematical skills and areas of the curriculum.